adamglasser/finch_poc/server/README.md

 # Server

 This is a basic Node.js server setup using Express.
+It communicates with a third party API (Finch) to fetch data and sends this information to the frontend (app) to be displayed to a user.

 ## Prerequisites